 The topics covered include:

 - Mapping emotions

 - Reframing of concepts and beliefs that contribute to feelings of depression

 - The activation of behaviors that cultivate meaning, positive engagement, and a more balanced mood

-Each session is billed to your insurance as a medical visit, so you’ll only be responsible for your regular copay, coinsurance, or deductible owed depending on your insurance benefits.
+Each session is billed to your insurance as a virtual medical visit, and subject to payer policies and restrictions for telehealth.
+You may be responsible for your regular copay, coinsurance, or deductible owed depending on your insurance benefits.
 Please check your insurance policy or reach out to your insurance provider to better understand your costs.